top of page

 Applicants should monitor invitation trends before submitting an EOI.

-The Main GSM Visa Options
+The General Skilled Migration Visa Options

 There are three active GSM visa pathways.